grntl/dataVisBlog/vizBlogs.md

 ```
 My first graph looked like this:
 ![This is a graph showing average rides per month from 2001-2019](https://user-images.githubusercontent.com/114178136/199940073-2506c676-3b4b-41bb-af32-1db519ba88aa.png)
+From this graph, we can tell that ridership peaks in October and is the lowest during the winter.
 My code to produce this graph (with annotations):
 ```
 # grouping the data by months.